UMN-Kernel-Object/ukoos/doc/getting-started/linux.md

 To verify this, run the below command and verify the line `NAME="Alpine Linux"` is present.
 `cat /etc/os-release`

-When you have a change ready to be commited, you must sign off your commits.
+When you have a change ready to be committed, you must sign off your commits.
 Your commits should look something like this:
 `git commit -s -m 'commit message'`